-Requirements to Become a Certified Nutritionist
+Do I Want to Become a Certified Nutritionist?

 Anyone can be a nutritionist.

-Our training program requires much more than a simple Bachelor’s degree or supervised internship; it requires a certain mind set, an inner desire, and an innate ability to understand how the brain and body work together.
+Our training program requires a very different approach than a Bachelor’s degree or supervised internship: it requires a certain mind set, an inner desire, and an innate ability to understand how the brain and body work together.

 - You recognize that pain in others can be associated with weight gain, self-image, and a general need for nutritional understanding